 CE providers in the United States and Canada that wish to apply for ADA CERP recognition should:

-- Download the current edition of the ADA CERP Recognition Standards and Procedures (PDF).
+- Review the ADA CERP Recognition Standards and Procedures

 - Review the ADA CERP eligibility requirements to determine if the organization is eligible to apply.

-- Download the current ADA CERP Standard Application Form (DOCX) and Application Instructions (PDF) or request copies from staff.
+- Download the current ADA CERP Standard Application Form and Instructions or request copies from staff.
 Obsolete application forms will not be accepted.

 - Review the application and instructions carefully to determine whether all required documentation is available to demonstrate compliance with the 14 areas outlined in the ADA CERP Recognition Standards.
-Applications will be evaluated based on documented compliance with the eligibility requirements and Recognition Standards and Procedures.
+Applications will be evaluated based on documented compliance with the eligibility criteria and Recognition Standards.

-- Applications submitted by the deadline will be reviewed by the CCEPR, at the Commission’s next regularly scheduled meeting.
-Providers will be notified of the recognition decision according to the published schedule (see below).
+- Applications submitted by the deadline will be reviewed at the Commission’s next regularly scheduled meeting.
+Providers will be notified of the recognition decision according to the published schedule.

-International providers, CE providers that are based outside the United States or Canada, must meet specific eligibility criteria and complete a pre-application process before submitting an application for initial recognition.
-See the Information for International Providers.
+CE providers that are based outside the United States or Canada must meet specific eligibility criteria and complete a pre-application process before submitting an application for initial recognition.
+Information on the Pre-application Process for International Providers is available.

 New applicants will be eligible for an Initial Recognition period of two years.
 If approved, providers will be eligible to apply for continued recognition at the end of the Initial Recognition term.